mrjono1/joi-to-typescript/README.md

 Convert [Joi](https://github.com/sideway/joi) Schemas to TypeScript interfaces

-This will allow you to reuse a Joi Schema that validates your [Hapi](https://github.com/hapijs/hapi) API to generate TypeScript interfaces saving you time.
+This will allow you to reuse a Joi Schema that validates your [Hapi](https://github.com/hapijs/hapi) API to generate TypeScript interfaces so you don't have to manually create the same structure again saving you time.

 ## Important